Dubbo Anglican Church

 Opportunities

-• Andrew is excited for the future, being convicted by the gospel and the power of God’s word.
+Andrew is in awe of God's kindness already during his first few years at Dubbo Anglican.
+And this sees him excited for the future, being convicted by the gospel and the power of God's Word.

 How has Christ Church’s support made a difference?